bvoris/SunFounderNASKitFix/README.md

 This is a full install for the Sunfounder NAS Kit from start to finish.

 ## Walkthrough
-Originally found reviewing SunFounder's Github rebo here:<BR />
+Originally found reviewing SunFounder's Github repo here:<BR />
 https://github.com/sunfounder/nas-kit/issues/4<BR />

 ## Fix required the following: